kuhn-ruess/cmdbsyncer-docs/docs/ldap/index.md

 | Attribute contains             | The given attribute contains the term, e.g. `description`                                           |
 | Own LDAP filter                | The term is used as the LDAP filter, e.g. `(&(objectClass=computer)(cn=srv*))`                      |

-Base DN and the attributes to request can be overwritten for a single search, and the search filter of the account can be switched off, so a filter can be tried out before it is saved on the account.
+Base DN, the attributes to request and the encoding can be overwritten for a single search, and the search filter of the account can be switched off, so a filter can be tried out before it is saved on the account.
 Attributes are left empty by default, which asks the server for every attribute of the found objects.

+Values that cannot be read with the encoding of the account are shown with a `�` instead of the character, together with a hint — the usual cause is `ascii` on an account whose directory answers in `utf-8`.
+Searching again with `utf-8` in the _Encoding_ field shows whether that is the right value before it is saved on the account; the import itself stops with a decoding error as long as the encoding is wrong.

 Each result shows whether the import would create a host out of it — objects without the `hostname_field` are marked as skipped and list all of their attributes instead, so it is visible what is missing.